Aaron23145/nysl-web-app/README.md

 # NYSL Web App

 A web app that consumes the [NYSL Rest API](https://github.com/Aaron23145/nysl-rest-api) and shows game info.
-Only works for mobile sized screens and in portrait mode.
+Only works on mobile sized screens and on portrait mode.
 Try it live here: [NYSL Web App on Heroku](https://nysl-web-app.herokuapp.com/).

-It's recommended to install the app on the mobile when entering it for the first time for a better experiencie, because it has a little PWA support (not offline mode though).
+It's recommended to install the app on the mobile when entering it for the first time for a better experience, because it has a little PWA support (not offline mode though).

 ## Install

-To run it locally you will need Node, NPM (or Yarn) installed.
+To run it locally you will need Node and NPM (or Yarn) installed.
 Then, run the following commands:

 ```sh
 npm install